Home | Volume 14 | Article number 8

 Sample size

 Concerning raw materials, their number corresponds to the number of raw materials actually used by each production unit of the study.
 The number of infant flours collected depended on the number of infant flours produced by the production units.
 Finally, the number of production units included in the study corresponds to the number of production units having given their agreement to participate in the study.
 Thus, the number of raw materials was 39 and the number of production units was 11.
-In total, 26 infant flour samples have been collected in among which 10 samples were intended for children of wean age and 16 for children in nutritional recovery.
+In total, 26 infant flour samples have been collected among which 10 samples were intended for children of wean age and 16 for children in nutritional recovery.
 In addition, infant formula was either instant (11.54 %) or cooked (88.46 %).

 Data analysis